BigData-Developer/BigDataIngestion/README.md

 - **Dynamic path generation:** File paths created dynamically by database, table, and date.
 - **Robust Logging:** Custom log collection with centralized inserts.
 - **Format-aware Writing:** Writes to Delta for high-volume tables, Parquet for specific business domains.
+- **Failure Handling & Alerts:** Email alerts are triggered when any table fails during sequential data write; the process continues for other tables while notifying about failures.
+Additional alerts are sent when data exceeds 50 million records and no watermark is defined for the corresponding table.

 ---